DafetiteOgaga/custom_commands/.more/commands.md

    * gitignore command - creates/updates your .gitignore file by navigating to any file/directory to select and/or update them to your .gitignore file.<br>
    Note: This command auto detect \_\_pycache\_\_ and virtual environment directories
    * branch command - creates and setup new branches on the remote and switch between them locally
+   * deleteBranch command - deletes branches locally and their corresponding remote branches
    * merge command - merges changes in the current branch to main/master branch.<br>
    Note: keeps commit history linear, preventing 3way merge
    * status command - displays information about tracked, untracked, committed and uncommitted changes in the branch